s8sg/goplug/README.md

 ```

 #### Step 2: Lifecycle
-GoPlug plugin lifecycle is quite simple as it consist only three state.
+GoPlug plugin life-cycle is quite simple as it consist only three state.
 1.  **Stopped** : Plugin is not yet started or stopped
-2. **Discovered/Installed** : Plugin is discoved and ready to be started
+2.  **Discovered/Installed** : Plugin is discover and ready to be started
 3.  **Started/Loaded** : Plugin is started or Loaded for serving request

 ###### Plugin Registry
 Each of the application creates a Plugin Registry to manage Plugins.
 Plugin Registry is based on plugin discovery service that provide api to search, load and unload plugin to/from registry.